A minimalist shoe or something that you can lift in also?

-New Balance minimus MX20v3 review by Ken: These are
+New Balance minimus MX20v3 review These are

 a minimalist shoe, so they don’t have a lot of support.
 It has a 4mm heel drop which puts you in a very neutral position for doing cross training, which is what you want; you can feel your feet.
 Makes for a more intimate workout.
 I wear the New Balance MX20v3 Minimus Cross-Training Shoe strictly in the gym for about half hour +, while i do tabata training or longer format interval training.
 I have been exercising for over 40 years, so i think i know my way around a pair of sneakers.
 These are great kicks- for the gym they give great lateral support for doing footwork and hold your feet in well.
 They remind me of my Asics Tiger wrestling shoes i had back in the 70’s, but with way better everything.

 Video – Excellent all-around kicks.
 New Balance Minimus 20v3

 Reebok CrossFit lifter 2.0 review by BV:Very nice product right out of the box.
 First time lifting in them I could definitely feel the difference.
 I thought that the bright colors would be a distraction but so far I am loving them.

 The Reebok CrossFit Lifter Plus 2.0 should last for years and are more than enough for the local tournaments I compete in.
 Really looking to get in some solid lifts this year with these new shoes.